 1. On the classroom's gradebook page, click the Rubric View tab.

-5. Click on the mark cell next to the learner name for a rubric enabled assessment.
+5. Click on a cell next to the learner name for a rubric enabled assessment.

 7. Repeat step 5 & 6 to grade other learners.

-9. Once you are done grading all the learners, click Gradebook View tab.
-You will notice that the graded / updated marks are appearing for all the learners that have been graded.
+8. Once you are done grading all the learners, click Gradebook View tab.
+You will notice that the graded / updated scores are appearing for all the learners that have been graded.

-1. Go to the classroom's materials page and click the gear icon of the required offline test title and select Delete Offline test option from the drop-down menu.
+1. On the Materials listing page of a classroom, click the gear icon of the required offline test and then select Delete Offline Test option from the drop-down menu.

 2. You can also delete an offline test from its expanded view by clicking the Delete icon.

 3. Click Yes, Delete! to confirm the delete action.
 Please note, this action can not be undone and the deleted offline test cannot be recovered.

 4. A confirm message appears stating that the offline test is deleted successfully.